anfoss/PCprophet/README.md

 Refer to the [PCprophet_instructions.md](https://github.com/anfoss/PCprophet/blob/dev-branch/PCprophet_instructions.md) for a complete guide on how to prepare data, configure parameters, and run the full analysis pipeline.

+### Mode Flag (`-mode`)

+- `complex` (default): When `-is_ppi True`, clusters the input PPI network with Markov clustering to generate a complex database for complex-level prediction.
+- `ppi`: Enables pairwise PPI prediction; only valid when `-is_ppi True`.
+Uses the provided PPI edges directly (no clustering) by treating each interaction as a two-protein complex.

+Example: `python3 main.py -db myppi.txt -is_ppi True -mode ppi`

 ## License

 This project is licensed under the MIT License – see the [LICENSE.md](LICENSE.md) file for details.